I’ve mentioned before that we are debt free.

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 This is one of the most life-destroying lies I’ve ever heard.
 The truth is that we will never be happy until we can be happy with what we have.
-If you can’t be happy driving a an 18 year old rusty dented car, you will not be happy in your brad new $40,000 car.
+If you can’t be happy driving an 18-year-old rusty dented car, you will not be happy in your brand new $40,000 car.

 I’m not saying that a new car can’t bring you any joy – I love the car I drive now, and it certainly does bring me joy.
 But we only bought it because it was necessary and we got an amazing deal on it.